Magnatic70/BasicComputer/README.md

 The FPGA-board is now ready for use.

-### (Optional) 3D-print
-1. Print the bottom.stl with a layer height of 0.2mm, no supports needed, infill 10%
-1. Print the top.stl with a layer height of 0.2mm, SUPPORTS NEEDED!, infill 10%
-1. Remove supports

 ### Connect ESP and FPGA
 For a D1 Mini ESP32
 1. Connect FPGA-pin GND to ESP-pin GND